Screen recording is a very useful feature, especially for gamers, YouTube content creators, etc.

 If you need to record your screen or live stream, then you will have to use dedicated screen recording applications.

-After recording your videos, you need to bring them back inside Premiere Pro and start editing them because most screen recording applications don’t support video editing.
+After recording your videos, you need to bring them back inside Premiere Pro and start editing because most screen recording applications don’t support video editing.

 There are a lot of free and premium video recorders like: